Dynatrace/Dynatrace-AppMon-BizTalk-FastPack/README.md

 ###BizTalk Orchestration Engine Dashboard
 ![images/OrchestrationEngine.PNG](images/OrchestrationEngine.PNG)

-The Orchestration Engine dashboard shows rerformance counters about the orchestration health, the transactional scopes and the pending work.
+The Orchestration Engine dashboard shows performance counters about the orchestration health, the transactional scopes and the pending work.
 A timeline displays the amount of orchestration and transactional metrics per second such as orchestration created, dehydrated, rehydrated, completed and so fort.
 The Dyhadration threshold, dynadrations in progress as well as the allocated memory and amount of database transactions will be measured and displayed.
 The slowest Pipelines and Orchestrations as well as the most used ones will filtered and shown in a business transaction dashlet.

 <a name="adapters"></a>
 ###BizTalk Adapters Dashboard